John o' Groats Trail

 The John o' Groats Trail is a Scottish long-distance walking route from Inverness to John o' Groats, traversing back lanes, footpaths, shorelines and cliff tops of the Scottish Highlands.
-The trail gives access to accommodation, meals and shops at the end of each stage of the walk.
+The route gives access to accommodation, meals and shops at the end of each stage of the walk.

 View of The Clett (sea stack) along the coast between Berriedale and Dunbeath.

-The trail is in use but is still a work in progress.
+The route is in use but is still a work in progress.
 Work began in March 2015.
 All of the route is walkable, and many sections of the coastal route are walked frequently by local walkers as well as long-distance walkers.
-However, work is ongoing to bring the trail up to the usual standards for walking trails.
+However, work is ongoing to bring the route up to the usual standards for walking routes.
 Markers and basic infrastructure such as stiles and bridges are still needed in some places.
 Most work is being carried out on a voluntary basis.

-The walk presents some obstacles that an established trail normally would not.
-In a few places the trail requires crossing of barbed wire fences, river fording, boulder scrambling, and strenuous walking through summer vegetation.
+The walk presents some obstacles that an established route normally would not.
+In a few places the route requires crossing of barbed wire fences, river fording, boulder scrambling, and strenuous walking through summer vegetation.
 These can be dangerous or difficult activities if not done with care by a fit, experienced walker.